danilovmaximov/filter-numbers/README.md

 First parameter (madatory): input
   - Either a positive integer to reveive input from the console (program will receive amount of integers equal to specified number)
   - Or a file name like _input.txt_.
-File must be located in the directory from which the app is being started.
+File must be located in the directory from which the app is being started (in case of IDE in project root).

 **Input format:** integers separated by a space.
 For example: 1 -2 -3 4 5